truj/midica.org/README.md

 # Requirements

-This website is based on Foundation-CLI which requires Node.js
+This project is based on Foundation-CLI which requires Node.js

 So you need to install Node.js first.